LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

 - For driver-executor communication purpose you have also to create an *headless service* that refers the Frontend Pod where the Spark Driver execute:
 `kubectl apply -f ./ML-Frontend/jupyter-headless-svc.yaml`

+- Running Spark on K8s in *client mode* means the Spark driver run inside the my-jupyter-jupyter-0 Pod (the executors).
+So you have to grant this Pod the privileges to create and delete Pod.
+  my-jupyter-jupyter-0 is already associated to default:default service account.
+So, bind that service account to the clusterrole=edit:
+ `kubectl create clusterrolebinding spark-role --clusterrole=edit --serviceaccount=default:default --namespace=default`

 #### How to access the frontend:
 1. Get access token from jupyter server log:
    `kubectl logs -f -n default svc/my-jupyter-jupyter`